-During the takeoff and startup and taxi section of the flight the actions of the pilot are based on numerous variables and his ability to process that information and take sound decisions based on that.
+During the startup, taxi and takeoff section of the flight the actions of the pilot are based on numerous variables and his/ her ability to process that information and take sound decisions based on that.
 During taxi and cruise, pilot workload is usually low and the situation is relaxed.

 After takeoff the aircraft continues in the climb phase and flies away from the busy airspace.
 The pilot sets the aircraft up for cruise power and speed and turns on course when clear of the airport environment.
 Depending on the type of flight, VFR or IFR, departure control or a flight information service will then be contacted.

-The workload for the pilot can be medium to high if he is flying a complex airplane and is changing power, speed and trim settings during this phase.
+The workload for the pilot can be medium to high if he is flying a complex airplane and is changing power, speed and trim settings during this phase and needs to change frequencies and contact ATC during departure.

 This configuration change consist usually of flap retraction, speed increase to cruise climb and a change from takeoff power to climb power.
 As a result the aircraft will oscillate through several pitch motions, adding to the workload of the pilot while he re-trims and stabilizes its flight path.